Some new results on decidability for elementary algebra and geometry

 The point $\VO = (0, 0)$ is now additively definable in $\sG$ as the point on the $x$-axis for which there is a point $\Vp$ on the graph of $e$ with $d(\Vp, \VO) = 1$ and $d(\Vp, \Vq) > 1$ for every other point $\Vq$ on the $x$-axis.
-The functions $\Func{exp}$ and $\Func{sin}$ are then additively definable: given a real number $t$, there are collinear points $\Va$, $\Vb$ and $\Vc$ with $\Va$ on the graph of $s$, $\Vc$ on the graph of $e$ and $\Vb$ the point on the $x$-axis closest to $\Vc$ with $d(\VO, \Vb) = |t|$ and with $d(\Vb, \Vc) \ge 1$ if $t \ge 0$ and $d(\Vb, \Vc) < 1$ if $t < 0$ (see figure~\ref{fig:G}).
+The functions $\Func{exp}$ and $\Func{sin}$ are then additively definable: given a real number $t$, there are collinear points $\Va$, $\Vb$ and $\Vc$ with $\Va$ on the graph of $s$, $\Vc$ on the graph of $e$ and $\Vb$ the point on the $x$-axis closest to $\Vc$ with $d(\VO, \Vb) = |t|$ and with $d(\Vb, \Vc) \ge 1$ if $t \ge 0$ and $d(\Vb, \Vc) < 1$ if $t < 0$ (see Figure~\ref{fig:G}).
 With this unique choice of $\Va$, $\Vb,$ and $\Vc$, $\Exp{t} = d(\Vb, \Vc)$ and $\Sin{t} = 2 - d(\Vb, \Va)$.

-For positive $x$, we may now define $\Log{x}$ by $\Exp{\Log{x}} = x$, then define multiplication for positive reals using $xy = \Exp{\Log{x} + \Log{y}}$ and extend the definition to all reals using $0y = x0 = 0$, $(-x)y = x(-y) = -xy$ and $(-x)(-y) = xy$.
+For positive $x$, we may now define $\Log{x}$ by $\Exp{\Log{x}} = x$, then define multiplication for positive real numbers using $xy = \Exp{\Log{x} + \Log{y}}$ and extend the definition to all real numbers using $0y = x0 = 0$, $(-x)y = x(-y) = -xy$ and $(-x)(-y) = xy$.
 The real number $\pi$ is additively definable as the smallest $x > 0$ such that $\Sin{x} = 0$ and then the natural numbers are additively definable as the set of $n \ge 0$ such that $\Sin{n\pi} = 0$.
-Thus multiplication and the natural numbers are additively definable in the metric space $\sG$ and we may conclude by theorem~\ref{thm:linear-undec} that there is a primitive recursive reduction of second-order arithmetic to the additive theory of any class of metric spaces including $\sG$. \Done
+Thus multiplication and the natural numbers are additively definable in the metric space $\sG$ and we may conclude by Theorem~\ref{thm:linear-undec} that there is a primitive recursive reduction of second-order arithmetic to the additive theory of any class of metric spaces including $\sG$. \Done

 \Subsection{Decidability of the $\fAE$ fragment}